Post

 [-] Running git checkout .

-Now we go inside the .git directory and we found flag.txt at the root of the project and useful info inside index.js:
+Now we go inside the .git directory and we find flag.txt at the root of the project and useful info inside index.js:

 1